-Marketers from fast food to cars are struggling to understand an important demographic – 59 million young adults, according to a published report.
+Marketers from fast food to cars struggle to understand an important demographic – 59 million young adults, according to a published report.
 Other observers believe there are 80 million Millennials, but in a slightly narrower age group.

-Either way, companies are obsessed with targeting Millennials for good reasons.
+Either way, companies are obsessed with targeting Millennials:

 1. To create opportunities for immediate sales in a large demographic

 2. Attracting customers – when they’re young and starting families –for a shot at their lifetime repeat business

 3. Centers of influence – they’re persuasive with their younger relatives, and their older family members who don’t understand technology